plone/documentation/docs/backend/content-types/index.md

 `allow_discussion`
 :   Boolean.
-    Controls whether Plone's commenting system is enabled for this content type.
+    Controls whether Plone's commenting system is enabled by default for this content type.

 `allowed_content_types`
 :   List of content types which can be added inside this one.